afeld/computing-in-context/notebooks.md

   - Understand what all the different columns and values represent
 - For these Projects, the important thing is getting practice with the mechanics of working with data in code.
   - You won’t be graded on the scientific soundness of your work.

+### Grading

+The Rubrics in Gradescope have [Items](https://guides.gradescope.com/hc/en-us/articles/22249389005709-Grading-Submissions#h_01HHDFGS9DRQ52GVJAG04KPBVV) that correspond to the different sections/requirements.
+Each will be broken down to:

+- Full credit
+- Partial credit (half points)
+- Incomplete (zero points)

+There will no points assigned between those values.
+In other words, if a specific section that is attempted but didn't meet all the requirements, it will get half the points for that Rubric Item, no matter how far off it was.